-The new impairment model, which introduces a "three stage approach" that will reflect changes in credit quality since initial recognition, will apply to financial assets that are not measured at FVTPL, including loans, lease receivables, debt securities, financial guarantee contracts and loan commitments is sued.
+The new impairment model, which introduces a "three stage approach" that will reflect changes in credit quality since initial recognition, will apply to financial assets that are not measured at FVTPL, including loans, lease receivables, debt securities, financial guarantee contracts and loan commitments issued.
 Accordingly, no impairment loss will be recognized on equity investments.
-Upon initial recognition of instruments in scope of the new impairment principles, the Group will record a loss allowance equal to 12-month ECL, being the ECL that result from default events that are possible within the next twelve months.
-Subsequently, for those financial instruments that have experienced a significant increase in credit risk since initial recognition, a loss allowance equal to lifetime ECL will be recognized, arising from default events that are possible over the expected life of the instrument.
-Financial assets for which 12-month ECL are recognized will be considered to be in 'stage1'; financial assets which are considered to have experienced a significant increase in credit risk are default events that are considered to be credit impaired (POCI) financial assets will always be measured at an amount equal to lifetime ECL, as explained below.
+Upon initial recognition of instruments in scope of the new impairment principles, the Company will record a loss allowance equal to 12-month ECL, being the ECL that result from default events that are possible within the next twelve months.
+Subsequently, for those financial instruments that have experienced a significant increase in credit risk since initial recognition, a loss allowance equal to 1fetime ECL will be recognized, arising from default events that are possible over the expected life of the instrument.
+Financial assets for which 12-month ECL are recognized will be considered to be in 'stage1'; financial assets which are considered to have experienced a significant increase in credit risk will be allocated in 'stage2', while financial assets that are considered to be credit impaired will be in 'stage3'.
+The loss allowance for purchased or originated credit impaired (POCI) financial assets will always be measured at an amount equal to lifetime ECL, as explained below.